-The grant will establish the UB Clinical and Translational Research Center (CTRC) as the hub of the Buffalo Translational Consortium.
+The grant will establish the UB Clinical and Translational Science Institute as the hub of the Buffalo Translational Consortium.

 The CTRC “will provide critical resources to help advance cutting edge research and scientific breakthroughs in patient health and wellness,” noted Sen. Kirsten Gillibrand.

 The center is a unique 170,000-square-foot research facility that allows UB's physician-scientists to conduct research upstairs in the CTRC and see patients downstairs in Kaleida Health's Gates Vascular Institute and at Buffalo General Medical Center, the new John R. Oishei Children’s Hospital and Roswell Park Comprehensive Cancer Center.

 “The whole idea behind translational science is to devise better ways to do clinical research that will improve the health of the community and contribute to clinical research in the nation,” explained Murphy, director of the CTRC.

 “It’s clear that the best patient care goes hand-in-hand with outstanding clinical research,” he says.